Trying to conceive and wondering how often you should have sex? Read our detailed guide and determine when you are most fertile.

 What about sperm?

-For the men out there, no need to fear—there isn’t sound evidence that frequent ejaculation decreases fertility.
-A man’s ejaculate has hundreds of millions of sperm and only one of these is necessary for fertilization.
-If you’re at all concerned though and want to save up your swimmers, you can try staying abstinent during the days leading up to the fertile window but not much longer than that—abstinence intervals of five days or more are associated with a drop in sperm counts.
+For the men out there, no need to fear - there isn't sound evidence that frequent ejaculation decreases fertility or impacts sperm count.
+A man's ejaculate has hundreds of millions of sperm and only one of these is necessary for fertilization.
+If you're at all concerned though and want to save up your swimmers, you can try staying abstinent during the days leading up to the fertile window but not much longer than that-abstinence intervals of five days or more are associated with a drop in sperm counts.

 Although these odds seem good, a man can have a tougher time making a baby if he has low sperm motility or concentration, or his sperm cells are misshapen.
 Going back to basics, healthy sperm come from a healthy lifestyle!
 Eating a nutritious diet, maintaining a healthy weight, cutting down on the booze and eliminating cigarettes from your life all promote sperm health.
 In fact, all of the above is true for women, too.
 Simple lifestyle improvements can improve your chances of conceiving.

 Our Prenatal for Men supplements can also be beneficial in encouraging a healthy lifestyle and body.

 For the TLDR crowd, what’s the take away with all of this?
 When it comes to sex, timing is key.
 The research supports having sex daily or every other day during your fertile window, which is the six days preceding ovulation.
 While there are several ways to detect ovulation, it’s important that you find the most reliable and comfortable method for you.

 And as with all things in medicine, you and your partner should make sure to incorporate healthy lifestyle practices as you move forward including decreasing alcohol use, stopping smoking, eating a well-balanced diet, and maintaining a healthy weight.
 Read our Five Things to Do Before Getting Pregnant article for more!